-Abiding by Import and Export Controls
+Abiding by import and export controls

-CenturyLink delivers its products, services, and technology to countries all over the world.
+Lumen delivers its products, services, and technology to countries all over the world.
 Therefore, we must adhere to trade restrictions that apply to international trade.
 Whether a product or technology may be exported from one country to another depends on many factors, such as the nature of the item, its country of origin and destination, and its end use and end user.